Black for Dinner

 A song cycle for voice and piano with libretto by Sandra Seaton and music by composer William Bolcom, was written at the request of mezzo soprano Florence Quivar.
 The work recreates the thoughts and feelings of Sally Hemings throughout her long relationship with Thomas Jefferson by means of fictional diary entries.
 The 18 songs in this imaginary journal provide a surprising yet persuasive interpretation of the relationship between Thomas Jefferson and Sally Hemings, officially a slave but also the half-sister of Jefferson’s wife, Martha Wayles Jefferson.
 The songs trace the life of Sally Hemings from her earliest memory, Martha Jefferson dying from complications following childbirth, to her sojourn in Paris with Jefferson and finally her life with Jefferson at Monticello until his death.

 Premiered at Coolidge Auditorium, Library of Congress, Washington, D. C., with Mezzo soprano Florence Quivar, 2001; Additional performances with Florence Quivar in 2002: Herbst Theater, San Francisco Performances, Kennedy Center, Washington, D. C., Lied Center, University of Kansas, Rialto Performing Arts Center, Atlanta, Lydia Mendelssohn Theatre, University of Michigan; Performances with Soprano Alyson Cambridge and pianist Lydia Brown: Carnegie Hall, 2010; Central Michigan University, Mt.
-Pleasant, Michigan, 2010; CD available on White Pine Music, sung by Alyson Cambridge.
+Pleasant, Michigan, 2010; CD available on White Pine Music, sung by Alyson Cambridge; Alyson Cambridge at Kennedy Center, 2016; Alyson Cambridge: The Crypt Sessions, New York City, 2017.
 Score available at Hal Leonard.